 If at all possible, try to review the curriculum before you buy.
 We’re not talking about reading the product description or even discussing it with friends, although those things can help.
 We mean, “pick-up-the-book-and-smell-it” type of review!

-Going to homeschool conferences such as our upcoming conference April 3-4 is a great way to preview curriculum.
+Going to homeschool conferences such as our upcoming conference March 31-April 1 is a great way to preview curriculum.
 When you pick up the book, you can see the natural chapter progression and concepts explained on the page.
 You can also imagine your child working through the book and whether they would appreciate this approach, or that illustration.
 Perhaps most importantly, you can decide whether this curriculum would work for a whole year (and maybe multiple years!).

-Other practical ways to preview curriculum are used curriculum sales (our next one is in May) and asking to borrow from other homeschool families who are already using the new curriculum.
+Other practical ways to preview curriculum are used curriculum sales and asking to borrow from other homeschool families who are already using the new curriculum.

 Make sure you adjust for any learning disabilities or special needs.
 For example, Wendy Hanson found that her children struggling with dyslexia preferred a multi-sensory approach rather than working on traditional textbooks.